heroiclabs/nakama-cpp/README.md

 Nakama C++ client has built-in support for WebSocket.
 This is available on all supported platforms.

-Client will default to use the Websocket transport which is available on the platform:
+Client will default to use the Websocket transport provided by [C++ REST SDK](https://github.com/microsoft/cpprestsdk).

-* on Mac, iOS, Android - IXWebSocket
-* on Windows and Linux - websocketpp

 You can use a custom Websocket transport by implementing the [NRtTransportInterface](https://github.com/heroiclabs/nakama-cpp/blob/master/include/nakama-cpp/realtime/NRtTransportInterface.h):